Pre-Employment Class Instructor

-Help refugees prepare for their first jobs in the U.S. as a Pre-Employment Class Assistant!
+Help refugees prepare for their first jobs in the U.S. as a Pre-Employment Class Instructor!
 The IRC’s Pre-Employment Class provides newly arrived refugees with the opportunity to learn critical skills they will use in their search for employment.
-The Pre-Employment Class Assistant will assist the Education Services AmeriCorps VISTA in conducting twice weekly classes, assessing student needs, and assisting in creating weekly lesson plans.
-Classes cover such topics as filling out applications, job-related English vocabulary, practicing for interviews, work appropriate behavior, and other topics determined by class need.
-Classes focus on increasing clients’ confidence and English skills through conversation and oral/visual instruction rather than text-based instruction.
-This is an excellent opportunity to gain experience in teaching, tutoring and/or curriculum development, in addition to learning about local refugee communities.
+The Pre-Employment Class Instructor will assist the IRC’s employment team in conducting twice weekly classes, assessing student needs, and creating weekly lesson plans.
+Classes cover such topics as filling out applications, job-related English vocabulary, practicing for interviews, learning about U.S. workplace culture, and other topics determined by class need.
+Classes focus on increasing clients’ confidence and emphasis is placed on the development of English listening and speaking skills, rather than reading and writing.
+This is an excellent opportunity to gain experience in teaching, curriculum development, and/or lesson planning, in addition to learning about local refugee communities.

 ESSENTIAL POSITION FUNCTIONS:

-- Co-conduct class activities; teach new vocabulary and skills, demonstrate good job-seeking strategies, and help build student confidence.
+- Teach new vocabulary and skills, demonstrate good job-seeking strategies, and help build student confidence.

 - Provide one-on-one assistance throughout class to answer student questions and further explain challenging material.

-- Independently leading small-group classes of lower level ESL learners during regular class time if the need arises.
+- Independently lead small-group classes of lower level ESL learners during regular class time if the need arises.

 - Experience teaching/tutoring ESL or coursework relating to ESL preferred.